Reefwing-Software/Reefwing-StewartPlatform/README.md

-# Reefwing StewartPlatform
+# Reefwing Stewart Platform

- An Arduino Library for controlling a Stewart Platform
+An Arduino Library for controlling a Stewart Platform.